juji-io/datalevin/README.md

 for [EDN](https://en.wikipedia.org/wiki/Extensible_Data_Notation) data, with support for range queries, predicate filtering and more.
 A number of optimizations are put in place.
 For instance, it uses a transaction pool to reuse transactions, pre-allocates read/write buffers, and so on.

-We also plan to implement necessary extensions to make Datalevin a convenient graph database and document database.
+We also plan to implement necessary extensions to make Datalevin a convenient graph database and document database, since the indexing structure of Datalevin is already compatible with them.

 ## :tada: Usage